djinoz/kindle2joplin/README.md

 ## Acknowledgements

 - The Joplin team for creating an amazing note-taking application
+- Cline and Claude 3.7 (who did the bulk of the work)
 - All contributors and testers who helped improve this plugin